Yup. You heard that right. Duck fat.

 I do mix it up with half lard because that 50/50 mix has been the best I’ve found.
 The duck fat gives the fries great flavor and the lard gives great crisp, and is really nice at preventing oxidation (which causes fat to have a rancid flavor and aroma).

-When I purchased my Breville food processor, I didn’t realize that the function I would be using the most was the fry cutter.
+When I purchased my Breville sous chef, I didn’t realize that the function I would be using the most was the fry cutter.
 But I am loving this thing.
 We make fries probably every other week and this thing is perfect.
 Within minutes I can make an entire batch of fries (I timed it, 2 minutes, 7 potatoes cut into fries)

 The fry cutting wheel